TaskLens: Generating Task-Conditioned Scaffolded Interfaces for Learning Professional Creative Software

 While working on the task, the user can reveal relevant domain concepts by hovering over each tool to see the tooltips.
 For instance, ``\textit{Mark Seam: Where to `cut' the 3D model's surface so it can be unfolded into a flat 2D layout}'', ``\textit{Unwrap: Flattens the 3D model's surface into 2D space based on the marked seams}'', and ``\textit{UV Islands: Makes UV islands (separate unwrapped parts) have the same relative size so textures don't look distorted}''.
 They can also see the keyboard shortcuts, mouse clicks, and native locations of each tool in its label to get familiar with the native software environment.

-Throughout the process, the user is guided by the task workflow indicated by the interface without the need to switch back and forth between tutorials and their task.
-They can find task-relevant tools grouped under the corresponding workflow stage with less struggle remembering tool locations or the dedicated keyboard shortcuts and mouse clicks.
-When working on their task, they can control the tool complexity from basic to advanced based on their expertise and progress.
-They also get the chance to link their operations to relevant domain concepts and learn these concepts during task execution.
+During the process, the user is guided by the task workflow indicated by the interface without needing to switch back and forth between tutorials and their task.
+They can find task-relevant tools grouped under the corresponding workflow stage with less struggle remembering tool locations or dedicated keyboard shortcuts and mouse clicks.
+When working on task, they can control the tool complexity from basic to advanced based on their expertise and progress.
+They also get the chance to link their operations to the relevant domain concepts and learn these concepts during task execution.
 Although the scaffolded UI is shown on a separate custom panel, they can connect each tool with the default software's menu, keyboard shortcuts, and mouse operations through tool labels.